 Manual Invoicing is a long and tedious process, even when you have an in-house invoice template.
 It is important to consider the significance of invoices to our everyday financial dealings, they are the sole guarantees of transactions, sales, and recording keeping should in case the need for proof rises and prove to be a better management system.

-For most e-commerce businesses the use of the electronic invoice is a way better option than the traditional system of invoicing, it is most convenient as it saves a lot of management stresses as your business is already conducted online.
+For most e-commerce businesses the use of the electronic invoice is a way better option than the traditional system of invoicing, it is most convenient as it saves a lot of management stress as your business is already conducted online.